Denial And Delay Of Claims

 Alternatively, if you do not wish to file a Claim Petition, you may file an application for an informal hearing with the Division of Workers’ Compensation.
 During the informal hearing, the judge will weigh the evidence but will not issue a formal decision.
 If the judge does not rule in your favor, you may still file a Claim Petition, as long as you are within the two-year filing deadline.

 Contact A Work Injury Attorney

 When a person suffers a work-related injury or illness, workers’ compensation benefits can provide much-needed relief.
 If your claim for workers’ compensation benefits was delayed or denied, it is imperative to confer with an attorney who is experienced in issues related to the denial and delay of claims.
-The capable workers’ compensation lawyers at Law Offices of Jonathan F. Marshall are experienced in helping people fight for the workers’ compensation benefits that they are owed.
+The capable workers’ compensation attorneys at New Jersey Workers Compensation Lawyer of The Law Offices of Jonathan F. Marshall are experienced in helping people fight for the workers’ compensation benefits that they are owed.
 We represent people in workers’ compensation matters throughout New Jersey, including in Atlantic, Bergen, Burlington, Camden, Essex, Hudson, Middlesex, Mercer, Monmouth, Ocean, Passaic, Somerset, and Union counties.
-You can contact us at 800-999-0897 or through the online form to arrange a meeting.
+You can contact us at 866-916-3549 or through the online form to arrange a meeting.